fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 v5.0.0
 - Major Release!
 BACK UP YOUR WORLDS BEFORE UPGRADING!
 This release updates the system for foundry v12.
 It also DROPS support for foundry v10.
 - 🐛 Fix: Fixed the warning for data references #81
+- 🐛 Fix: Items not linking correctly from character generation
+- 🐛 Fix: Dice rolls not working in v12
+- 🐛 Fix: CSS changes in v12 that made sheets look ugly
+- 🐛 Fix: Chargen throws error and dies when core module is not installed
+- 🐛 Fix: favorite items not working
+- 🐛 Fix: Add item button for HQ upgrades not working
+- 🐛 Fix: condition check not updating on character sheet for Vaesen

 v4.6.4
 - 🐛 fix error happening on Forge: players getting a message of lacking of permission